Calvin-L/sublime-coq-plugin/README.md

 # Sublime-Coq

-This package provides Coq syntax highlighting and an interactive coqtop plugin for Sublime Text 3.
+This package provides Coq syntax highlighting and an interactive coqtop plugin for Coq 8.4 and Sublime Text 3.
 (I guess it might work with Sublime Text 2, but I haven't tested it and I don't recommend trying it.)

 ## Install